Dude-Lebowsky/budget-tracker/iteration_1.md

 ### Burn Down for iteration-1 (see chapter 4):
 (we can just commit a screenshot for burn down and add the link here) (burn down is a graph)
-* ![Example](burn_down_graphs/Burn_Down_Example.png) (this is just an example) Update this at least once per week
+* ![Example](burn_down_graphs/Burn_Down_Example.png) (this is just an example) Update this at least once per week, each iteration lasts around 3-4 weeks for now
 * 4 week(s), xx days of estimated amount of work
 * 2 week(s), xx days
 * 1 week(s) left, xx days